Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: The DSI-QG Framework

-\section{DSI with Query Generation}
+In this section, we describe the details of the different components in the proposed DSI-QG framework, pictured in Figure~\ref{fig:pipeline}.
+Our framework features a query generation model for generating candidate queries that are potentially relevant to the original documents.
+It then uses a cross-encoder ranker to rank all generated queries and only selects the top-$n$ queries which are then passed to the downstream DSI module for representing the associated document at indexing.

+\subsection{DSI with query generation}

-As we discussed in the previous section, in the original DSI method there is a gap between the input data used at indexing and that used at retrieval.
+The original DSI method exhibits a gap between the input data used at indexing and that used at retrieval.
 In order to bridge this gap and improve DSI's effectiveness, we propose DSI-QG which uses a query generation model to generate a set of potentially-relevant queries to represent each candidate document for indexing.
 Specifically, we denote $\hat{Q_i}$ as the set of queries generated by a query generation model $QG$ given the document $d_i$:

-All the generated queries $\hat{q}$ in $\hat{Q_i}$ share the same docid as $d_i$.
-We then replace the original documents that need to be indexed with their corresponding generated queries.
+All the generated queries $\hat{q}$ in $\hat{Q_i}$ share the same docid as $d_i$, and $|\hat{Q_i}|=n$.
+We then replace the original documents that need to be indexed with their corresponding generated queries, i.e. using $\hat{Q_i}$ in place of $d_i$.
+In other words, a document is replaced by the set of queries generated for that document.
 Thus, during the indexing phase in DSI-QG, the modified DSI model is trained to associate the generated queries of each candidate document with its docid:

 The retrieval phase of DSI-QG is the same as the original DSI model and takes a user query as input and uses beam search to construct a ranked docid list.
-Hence, in our DSI-QG framework, a DSI model only observes short queries as input data during both indexing and retrieval thus eliminating the data distribution mismatch problem that affects the original DSI model.
+Note that each query in $\hat{Q_i}$, that was generated for $d_i$, is used separately for the other queries for $d_i$, i.e. queries for a document are not concatenated or combined into a single input.
+In summary, in our DSI-QG framework, a DSI model only observes short queries as input data during both indexing and retrieval thus eliminating the data distribution mismatch problem that affects the original DSI model.

-A key factor for the success of our proposed DSI-QG indexing framework is the QG model should generate high-quality and diverse relevant queries so that they can effectively represent a document.
-For this purpose, we train a T5 model with a similar seq2seq objective as Eq.~\eqref{eq1} but the input is the document text and the output is the labeled relevant query $q_j$:
+A key factor for the success of the DSI-QG indexing framework is the query generation (QG) model.
+This model should generate high-quality and diverse relevant queries so that they can effectively represent the corresponding document from which they are generated.
+For this purpose, we train a T5 model with a similar seq2seq objective as Eq.~\eqref{eq1}, but in this case the input is the document text and the output is the labeled relevant query $q_j$: